 - Production technology: sheet metal bending.

-In the past, as described by the Ferrari designers, this component was usually designed at the end of the vehicle design process, when all the others components were almost completely defined.
-This approach has been recently abandoned: the need to fulfill stronger requirements on the cockpit internal space and on the fuel evaporation control, reduced the degrees of freedom of the fuel tank design.
-Therefore, the tank design has been anticipated in order to allow the evaluation of different solutions and, eventually, the imposition of conditions on the chassis and on the surroundings parts.
-In particular, the relevant dimensions of the fuel thank and the presence of two big canisters for the elimination of the petrol vapor impose the preliminary evaluation of the volumes in the motor space.
+In the past, as described by the Ferrari designers, this component was usually designed at the end of the vehicle design process, when all the other components were almost completely defined.
+This approach has recently been abandoned: the need to meet stricter requirements for the cockpit internal space and for fuel evaporation control reduced the design degrees of freedom for the fuel tank.
+Therefore, the tank design has been anticipated to allow the evaluation of different solutions and, eventually, the imposition of conditions on the chassis and surrounding parts.
+In particular, the relevant dimensions of the fuel tank and the presence of two large canisters for the elimination of petrol vapour require a preliminary evaluation of the volumes in the motor space.

 The “As-Is” modeling phase

-The fuel tank and its design and production processes change continuously for a number of reasons.
-The first reason is that its functional requirements are becoming stronger and stronger, as previously highlighted; others reasons are the company organizational changes and the growing and evolving experience of the engineers staff.
-The tentative to extrapolate a general design process from the history of the recent Ferrari models was discarded because it was noticed that the processes differed significantly.
+The fuel tank, its design, and its production processes change continuously for several reasons.
+The first reason is that its functional requirements are becoming increasingly stringent, as previously highlighted; other reasons include the company’s organizational changes and the engineering staff’s evolving experience.
+The attempt to extrapolate a general design process from the history of recent Ferrari models was discarded because the processes differed significantly.
 Therefore, it was decided to focus on the design process of the fuel tank of a specific Ferrari model: the last one completed was chosen.

-As a preliminary step, the analysts organized a meeting with the technical management in order to identify the Ferrari people involved and their professional roles.
+As a preliminary step, the analysts organized a meeting with the technical management to identify the Ferrari personnel involved and their professional roles.

-The activities started with interviewing the designers and the production engineers about the main design activities, information flows, etc. From the interview minutes, a first high level tentative model of the process was produced.
-Then, the first approach consisted in showing the preliminary IDEF0 diagrams to the interviewed people in order to obtain the feedbacks necessary to refine the model: the original plan was to iterate the discussion-refinement process until a consolidated and approved model was produced.
-This tentative generated however some problems.
-Unavoidably, each person, designer or production engineer, describes the process from his personal point of view with differences, not so obvious, with the descriptions obtained from other personal points of view: it is in charge to the analysts to reconcile the different descriptions in order to converge to a single model.
-As the model reached deeper levels of details, the analysts had to assume a super partes position and show to each expert only the set of IDEF0 diagrams of his competence.
+The activities began with interviews with the designers and production engineers about the main design activities, information flows, and related topics.
+From the interview minutes, a first high-level tentative model of the process was produced.
+Then, the first approach consisted of showing the preliminary IDEF0 diagrams to the interviewees to obtain the feedback needed to refine the model: the original plan was to iterate the discussion-refinement process until a consolidated and approved model was produced.
+This tentative, however, generated some problems.
+Unavoidably, each person, designer or production engineer, describes the process from his personal point of view with differences, not so obvious, with the descriptions obtained from other personal points of view: it is the responsibility of the analysts to reconcile the different descriptions in order to converge to a single model.
+As the model reached deeper levels of detail, the analysts had to assume a super partes position and show each expert only the set of IDEF0 diagrams of his competence.

 In this phase of intensive interaction with the people, the IDEF0 graphical formalism was effective; its simplicity and descriptive power were appreciated by everyone.
-Usually designers and production engineers don’t have time to spend in reading long textual documents and prefer to analyze and discuss immediate and synthetic graphical representations, such as the IDEF0 one.
+Usually, designers and production engineers don’t have time to read long textual documents and prefer to analyze and discuss immediate, synthetic graphical representations, such as the IDEF0 model.

-It was noticed that the representation immediately influenced the way the designers and production engineers see the process.
-For example, when the modelization highlighted an inconsistent procedure, with some unnecessary serialization of activities, the people unconsciously updated their mental model of the process and asked for a corresponding change in the IDEF0 representation.
-While this is the first benefit of such kind of activity, the analysts tried to control it in order to get a real “As-Is” model of the process.
+It was observed that the representation immediately influenced how designers and production engineers view the process.
+For example, when the model highlighted an inconsistent procedure with unnecessary activity serialization, people unconsciously updated their mental model of the process and requested a corresponding change in the IDEF0 representation.
+While this is the first benefit of such an activity, the analysts sought to control it to obtain a true “As-Is” model of the process.

-The result of this activity was a complete and readable IDEF0 model describing the design and production processes of the fuel tank of a typical Ferrari model.
-The IDEF0 model was integrated with a glossary defining all the terms used, according the definitions provided by the Ferrari people.
-Besides, the list of process improvement suggested by the designers and production engineers during the interviews was collected.
-The final document released didn’t have any correspondent or equivalent among the Ferrari internal documentation and constituted an effective base for the analysis of the current process and for the definition of future evolution and scenarios.
+The result of this activity was a complete, readable IDEF0 model describing the design and production processes for the fuel tank of a typical Ferrari model.
+The IDEF0 model was integrated with a glossary defining all terms used, based on the definitions provided by the Ferrari people.
+Additionally, a list of process improvement suggestions from the designers and production engineers during the interviews was collected.
+The final document released didn’t have any corresponding or equivalent in the Ferrari internal documentation and served as an effective basis for analyzing the current process and defining future evolution and scenarios.

 The “To-Be” modeling phase

-At the beginning of the second phase, the analysts discussed the documents released in the “As-Is” modeling phase with the technical management in order to define some preliminary rationalization and re-engineering hypothesis.
-A few enhancements of the process were suggested directly by the design and production experts during the interviews and the discussion of diagrams, while many others came directly from the IDEF0 diagrams analysis.
-An IDEF0 model is a functional description of a process with a clear hierarchical structure that facilitates the analysis of the process, the individuation of critical activities and the design of the reorganization and optimization initiatives.
+At the beginning of the second phase, the analysts discussed the documents released during the “As-Is” modeling phase with technical management to define preliminary rationalization and re-engineering hypotheses.
+A few enhancements to the process were suggested by the design and production experts during the interviews and diagram discussions, while many others came directly from the IDEF0 diagram analysis.
+An IDEF0 model is a functional description of a process with a clear hierarchical structure that facilitates analysis, identification of critical activities, and the design of reorganization and optimization initiatives.
 For example, when an IDEF0 diagram doesn’t show a critical dependence among two or more boxes representing activities, it becomes evident that they can be reorganized in order to be performed concurrently, according to the “concurrent engineering” principles.

-On the base of the analysis results, the technical management defined the main hypothesis for the future evolution of the design and production processes, such as the adoption of new design methodologies and the acquisition and use of new software tools.
-In particular, the main target of the management was to reorganize the design and production processes in order to anticipate all the decisions and the verification on the component.
-This verification, as described in the “As-Is” model, were previously performed only at the end of the design phase, directly on the physical mock-up.
-In order to reach such objective, a preliminary design of the fuel tank should be done in the firsts design stages of the vehicle.
-Besides, many physical characteristics of the fuel tank should be simulated with computer programs but without abandoning the traditional verification on the physical mock-up.
-Starting from these inputs and under the direct control of the technical management, the analysts reorganized the previous IDEF0 model in order to obtain the “To-Be” model.
+Based on the analysis results, the technical management defined the main hypothesis for the future evolution of the design and production processes, including the adoption of new design methodologies and the acquisition and use of new software tools.
+In particular, the main target of management was to reorganize the design and production processes to anticipate all decisions and to verify the component.
+This verification, as described in the “As-Is” model, was previously performed only at the end of the design phase, directly on the physical mock-up.
+To achieve this objective, a preliminary design of the fuel tank should be developed during the vehicle’s initial design stages.
+Besides, many physical characteristics of the fuel tank should be simulated using computer programs, while maintaining traditional verification on the physical mock-up.
+Starting from these inputs and under the direct control of technical management, the analysts reorganized the previous IDEF0 model to produce the “To-Be” model.
 In this phase, as in the previous one, the analysts had to iterate the discussion and diagram update activities many times.

-In the transition from the “As-is” to the “To-Be” model, the analysts neglected some inessential levels of detail and focused themselves on the main structure of the design and production processes.
-At the end of the work, they released a new, complete IDEF0 model describing a future scenario, as described and designed by the technical management and including the designers and production engineers suggestions.
-The technical management released the “To-Be” model to the other Ferrari departments, in order to illustrate the advantages of the planned rationalization and reorganization processes and obtain the resources and the collaboration required to put it into practice.
+In the transition from the “As-is” to the “To-Be” model, the analysts neglected some inessential levels of detail and focused on the main structure of the design and production processes.
+At the end of the work, they released a new, complete IDEF0 model describing a future scenario, as described and designed by the technical management, and including the designers’ and production engineers’ suggestions.
+The technical management released the “To-Be” model to the other Ferrari departments to illustrate the advantages of the planned rationalization and reorganization processes and to secure the resources and collaboration required to implement them.

 Conclusions